-To encourage energy efficiency planning, design and construction of energy efficient neighbourhoods and buildings.
+To encourage energy efficiency.
+Through the planning, design and construction of energy-efficient neighbourhoods and buildings.

-To reduce energy consumption.

-To reduce local pollution.
-Improve community livability and air quality by reducing local sources of pollution through reducing energy consumption and increasing the use of cleaner energy alternatives.
+To reduce energy consumption and reduce local pollution.
+Improve community liveability and air quality by reducing local sources of pollution through reducing energy consumption and increasing the use of cleaner energy alternatives.